 The secret to this stunning hairstyle lies in the texture.
 The messy bob like this is easy to recreate if you have a neck-length cut, parted on the side.
 To match it with a hair color that requires low upkeep, an ash blonde hue with a dark root will do the magic.

 #5: Choppy Inverted Bob with Bangs

 This is a choppy inverted bob with bangs that appears so rocking when styled with texture.
 The longest strands graze the neck for a look that isn’t too short nor too long for your taste.
-If you have thick tresses, a platinum blonde hue will look fuller on you.
-Stylist Rachel Williams from Arkansas used an Aloxxi texturizing spray for the final touch.
+If you have thick tresses, a golden blonde hue will look fuller on you.

 #6: Stacked and Choppy